Charlie Armitt: Background

 Charlie Armitt's birth was registered in Salford district, England.
+He died from cancer in 2004, aged 78.

+Playing career

 Club career

-Armitt was transferred from Swinton to Huddersfield in July 1953.
+Armitt debuted for Swinton in 1947.
+He was transferred from Swinton to Huddersfield in July 1953.
 A year later he transferred to Blackpool Borough.

 Representative honours

 Armitt won a cap for England while at Swinton in 1949 against Other Nationalities.
 He also played for Lancashire.

-Genealogical information
+Personal life

 Charlie Armitt was the son of the rugby league footballer; Tommy Armitt.